sjhuang26/thinking-system/README.md

 3. Switch the CORRECT and INCORRECT labels.
 At this time, it is useful to practice the following:
   - _If my goal were to label everything incorrectly,_ and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.
   - _Based on the surprisingness of the difference between actual/anticipated cases_, you should judge CORRECT versus INCORRECT.
+  - _The INCORRECT cue is a source of anti-attention_ which helps cope with the interferences and makes the rhythm stronger.
 4. Repeat.
+Make sure to:
-Switch at a fast pace, faster than you can snowball the first detail.
+  - switch at a fast pace, faster than you can snowball the first detail
-  - Make sure to use a **"temporal ping-pong"** rhythm.
+  - use a **"temporal ping-pong"** rhythm at a steady pace

-Does our exercise go beyond merely creating a marginal chance of a "random quiz" to get the brain to pay attention?
-I believe that the exercise acts as an extremely strong **signal booster** of attention/reward/punishment.
-However, directly trying to use a signal booster without also doing the next steps of deliberate practice will lead to severe training plateaus.

-> TODO? fit in an analogy to the magical wands from _Harry Potter_, which also reflects deliberate practice + signal boosters

-> TODO?
-What really is the difference between training fluid intelligence and training foreign languages?

-### Advantage 1: Attention-related interferences are stressed
+### Signal boost 1: Attention-related interferences are stressed

 - paying attention to a cue vs. paying attention to the details hierarchically encoded within the cue
 - correct vs. incorrect (in particular, better managing any symbolic reasoning involved).
 - not directly specifying which object is Correct versus Incorrect until the last milliseconds and seeing how fast your brain can pay attention / react
 - Cue#1 vs. Cue#2

-### Advantage 2: Cognitive maps are stressed
+### Signal boost 2: Cognitive maps are stressed

 - A, B, and X are all episodic memories and also members of the **cognitive map**.
-- Crowd A of neurons continues to talk to Crowd B and Crowd X resulting in very strong combinatorial interactions.
+They can be thought of as crowds of neurons that talk to each other, resulting in very strong combinatorial interactions.
   - Details are pulled in pairs (jump to Cue#1, pull a detail, jump to Cue#2, pull another detail).
   - Does this make the training more robust?
 I don't know.

-### Advantage 3: The exercise is far more than a "detail mindfulness habit"

-- As discussed earlier, the INCORRECT cue is like **anti-attention**.
 - Attention is moved between two points (which make a straight line!).

-  - This suggests the importance of also practicing memory palace (method of loci) navigation and visualizing "drawing a curved line across the path."
-- I believe visualization works because the "mind's eye" rapidly moves between the visual appearance of the present and the desired visualization.
+### Signal boost 3: mechanistic manipulation of "back-and-forth brain wave" rhythm

+- THINK: is there a density shift as attention is shifted, and how much?
+- I believe that the rhythm reflects how visualization works.
-  - In other words: from past (synthesizing the necessary episodic memories and simulating hypotheticals when necessary) to present.
+  - The **"mind's eye"** rapidly moves from past (the visualization of synthesizing the necessary episodic memories and simulating hypotheticals when necessary) to present (visual appearance of the present).
-- The density shift from Cue A to Cue B and back is exceptionally fast, suggesting a mechanistic manipulation of, say, a back-and-forth brain wave rhythm.
-  - Always take careful measures to **preserve as much detail as possible** as attention shifts around.
-    - Force yourself to "copy" cues into working memory buffers (e.g., I force myself to color the objects RED and GREEN).
-    - Visually annotate the room with boundaries and curves with lines (like an artist would!) -- **line-diagram notation**
-    - Clearly feel that each cue attention shift drops details from the brain.
-    - Repeat things (e.g., visuals, ideas, names, positions) to yourself.

 ### How to avoid training plateaus?
 Considerations of deliberate practice.

 > TODO!
 Anything in italics is a sophisticated metaphor/construct that requires further explanation.

-1. Use _dense constructs_ so that the situation as a whole is a dense cue.
-2. Trivially move to a _dual pressure situation_ by finding two details that are both equivalent to sparse cues. (_Hdense_)
-3. Portal between them with the help of the _rhythm system_ or _multiple-document cycle_. (_Hsparse_)

-**Some more details.**
+- _sparse coping_
+  - _rhythm system_
+  - _multiple-document cycle_

-- _dense constructs_ include:
+- _dense coping_
   - _first principles_
   - _systems analysis_
   - _legalistic constructs_